Parkland Community Garden at 28th and Dumesnil Streets (District 1)

 Events at the Parkland Community Garden

 Educational Series with Master Gardener Julia Murcia.
-Next meeting is Saturday, February 15, from 12 to 1 pm at Metro Housing Resource Center, just across the street from the garden.
+Meetings take place every third Saturday of the month from 12 to 1 pm at Metro Housing Resource Center, just across the street from the garden.

 Food Preservation and Canning Class